niroopkris/cse15l-lab-reports/lab3.md

 ./technical/911report/chapter-11.txt
 ```

 The `-iname` option does a case-insensitive search for us when we can't remember the exact file name (which is very useful when there are a ton of file names, like in this `docsearch` project!).
-Here, we're looking for every `.txt` file within our home directory (and sub-directories) with the word "Chapter" in its name.
+Here, we're looking for every `.txt` file within our home directory (and its sub-directories) with the word "Chapter" in its name.
 As you can see by the output, uppercase/lowercase is not important (every `.txt` file containing "chapter" was listed).

 ---